siddharth2016/hello-open-source/README.md

 # hello-open-source

-This repository is meant to help people who are just starting with Open Source and are trying to figure out how to make contributions to other projects.
+This repository helps to kick-start your Open Source journey and makes you comfortable, while creating a PR and registering a contribution.

 I know, there are a lot of other repositories out there to make you comfortable with Open Source contributions, but that is the beauty of it !
 When you go Open Source, you will find a lot of like minded people working together, making the community strong, helping each other with their problem (most of the time similar problem) and giving back to the community.